kubrickfr/avsc-wiki/API.md

   `{readable: duplex, writable: duplex}`.

-+ Stateless: stream factory `fn(cb)` which should return a writable stream and call its callback argument with a readable stream (when available).
++ Stateless: stream factory `fn(cb)` which should return a writable stream and call its callback argument with an eventual error and readable stream (if available).

 ### `client.destroyEmitters([opts])`